Contribute

 We follow a clear branching strategy to manage contributions effectively:

-A detailed guide on creating courses is available within the platform itself .
-This guide provides comprehensive instructions on structuring your course, writing effective content, and using the available features.
-It also acts as a real-life example of a course.
+A detailed guide on creating courses is available directly on the platform .
+This guide provides comprehensive instructions on structuring your course, writing effective content, and leveraging available features.
+It also serves as a live example of a course.

 Images and Media